How to Do Cat-Cow Stretches (Chakravakasana) 3 Ways

 The pelvic tilt is a supine version of a Cat-Cow with an emphasis on (surprise!) the pelvis.
 The underrated exercise is actually great preparation for yoga asana practice and an awesome way to improve pelvic awareness while strengthening the muscles of the back and abdomen.
 Pelvic tilts are often prescribed by physical therapists for the prevention of back pain.

 1. Lie down on your back with your knees bent toward the ceiling and the soles of your feet flat on the floor.
 With your pelvis in a neutral position, the natural curve of the lumbar spine should create a small amount of space between the lower spine and the floor.

-2. On an inhalation, press your sitting bones (the lower back side of the pelvis) into the mat to arch your lumbar spine away from the floor, emphasizing it’s natural curve.
+2. On an inhalation, press your sitting bones (the lower back side of the pelvis) into the mat to arch your lumbar spine away from the floor, emphasising it’s natural curve.

 3. On your next exhale, curve your pubis (lower front side of the pelvis) toward your face to flatten your low back to the mat, removing any space between your back and the floor.

 That’s all there is to it!
 It’s a very subtle movement that doesn’t have to be big to be effective.
 In fact, try to keep your movements small with a concentration on the movement back and forth of the pelvis.
 At no point do your hips leave the floor.
 Doing pelvic tilts also helps give you a better understanding of the movement of the pelvis in the classic Cat-Cow done on your hands and knees.

 Featured Yogi: @adamhusler